Get FREE Amazon Photo Set Template: http://pxlme.me/Jjpb9oeF

 It needs to look so compelling that in the fraction of a second a customer has to look at it before their eyes move to the next one, it has to make their brain say “This one!”

 Key point number one.
 The lighting has to be immaculate.
-If you don’t understand lighting and how to do product photography yourself, don’t even try.
-It really is an artform and usually requires not only special lighting gear, but also knowledge of how to properly set it up & the camera settings to go along.
+If you don’t understand lighting and how to do product photography yourself it can be a real challenge!
+It really is an art form and usually requires not only special lighting gear, but also knowledge of how to properly set it up & the camera settings to go along.

 If you’re hiring a photographer, make sure their portfolio shows extremely well-done lighting on the products.
 Just because they are a great sports photographer doesn’t mean they understand product photography.
 Here’s an example of great lighting.